WHEN IS CORSO ZUNDERT?

 CAN I GET TO THE ROUTE WITH MY BICYCLE?

 Yes, this is possible.
 Outside of the route there are two guarded bicycle parkings.
-The locations of these parkings you can find on the page Parade.
+The locations of these parkings you can find on the accessibility page.

-WILL THE PARADE BE BROADCASTED LIVE ON TELEVISION?
+WILL THE PARADE BE BROADCAST LIVE ON TELEVISION?

 CAN I STAY IN ZUNDERT OVERNIGHT?